NC State Extension Publications

 Additional Information

-Evans, R.O., D.K.
-Cassel, and R.E.
-Sneed.
-1991.
-Measuring soil water for irrigation scheduling: monitoring methods and devices.
+Evans, R. O., D. K. Cassel, and R. E. Sneed.
+1996.
+Measuring soil water for irrigation scheduling: Monitoring methods and devices.
 Raleigh: North Carolina Cooperative Extension.
 AG-452-02.

-Evans, R.O., D.K.
-Cassel, and R.E.
-Sneed.
-1991.
+Evans, R. O., D. K. Cassel, and R. E. Sneed.
+1996.
 Soil, water, and crop characteristics important to irrigation scheduling.
 Raleigh: North Carolina Cooperative Extension.
 AG-452-01.

 NRCS.
 1997.
-Ponds – Planning, Design, Construction.
+Ponds–Planning, Design, Construction.
 Agricultural Handbook 590.
 United States Department of Agriculture.

-Sneed, R.E., and R.O.
-Evans.
+Sneed, R. E., and R. O. Evans.
 1996.
 Selection and management of efficient hand-move, solid set, and permanent sprinkler irrigation systems.
 Raleigh: North Carolina Cooperative Extension.
 Bulletin EBAE-91-152.

-Sneed, R.E., and R.O.
-Evans.
+Sneed, R. E., and R. O. Evans.
 1996.
 Selection and management of efficient low-volume irrigation systems.
 Raleigh: North Carolina Cooperative Extension.
 Bulletin EBAE-91-153.

 Authors

-Extension Specialist, Herbs/Organics/Specialty Crops/Vegetables
+Extension Specialist, Herbs/Organics/Specialty Crops/Vegetables/Hemp

 Horticultural Science